...

 4. Stimulates conversation by question and answer strategies.

-5. Makes you unique in numerous places.
+5. It makes you unique in numerous places.

 How to Say Thank You at the End of Your Presentation: Simple Tips and Tricks